 Do you have to go to business.facebook.com to access your Facebook page?

-If the answer is yes, then tell them to add you.
+If the answer is yes, then ask your client to add you.

 - Go to the People tab.

-- Click the GIANT blue button that says “Add New People.”
+- Click the GIANT blue button “Add New People.”

 - Have them enter your email address.